Is a LLC Considered a Corporation: Everything You Need to Know

 Corporations are business entities that are separate from the personal.
 They are formed by filing corporate organization forms in the state where the business is located and designating shareholders who own a specific amount of shares.
 The corporation also forms a Board of Directors to oversee and guide the business.
 The corporation is set up under state law to create a separate legal entity that protects owner or shareholder assets from claims by creditors.

 The act of incorporating the business automatically makes it a regular or C corporation.
 The C corporation becomes a separate taxpayer with income and expenses taxed to the corporation.
 The owners do not get separate taxation as a result of profits from the business.
 In the event profits from the corporations are distributed to owners as dividends, the owners have to pay personal income tax on those distributions.
 This creates double taxation as the corporation pays taxes on the profit first, then the person receiving the dividend has to pay taxes on the profits as income received.
 Many small businesses avoid this form of incorporation due to the double taxation feature even though there are ways around it.
 An LLC is a much simpler structure and its straightforward features make it an appealing alternative to incorporation.

 If you need help with understanding the legal implications of forming an LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.